So whats the hardest thing about being a stay at home dad?

 Daddy: What will I give her for lunch?

 Bear: You could give her the mushy peas in the fridge?

 Daddy: Urgh, not on my watch!!

 (Side note, I love fish and chips but please don’t give me mushy peas with it.
 I want to enjoy it)

-Daddy: Pooh, Is this too hot for her? (showing her a spoon of baby food)
+Daddy: Bear, Is this too hot for her? (showing her a spoon of baby food)